finalwebsites/fw-emailoctopus-integration/readme.txt

 1. Create in EmailOctopus a mailing group and add this custom field:  Source (or more if you want).
 1. Enter your EmailOctopus API key, choose the mailing list ID and the other options on the plugin settings page.

+=== WooCommerce integration ===

+If your want to use the EmailOctopus integration for WooCommerce, you need to follow these steps:

+1. Goto WooCommerce > Settings > Integrations > EmailOctopus
+1. Choose the Mailing list you prefer for the subscription feature on your checkout page
+1. Check the other features to include addtional order information with each subscription
+1. Enable the option "Subscribe everyone" if you like to use Emailoctopus for none copmmercial emails (too).

+=== Elementor integration ===

+If you use Elementor Pro, it's possible to add the EmailOctopus subscriptions as form action.

+1. Add the Elementor form as usual and choose "EmailOctopus" from "Actions after submit".
+1. Now point the diifferent mailing list fields to the form fields, by entering the field ID.

+The "Newsletter" option has a special behavior.
+Use a checkbox in your form and if the checkbox was checked, a tag called "newsletter" will be added to the subscriber in EmailOctopus.

 == Frequently Asked Questions ==